jameschenjav/antlr-plsql/README.md

 1. You may need to increase your console buffer size via `Preferences`, `Editor` -> `General` -> `Console`, `Override console cycle buffer size` like 10MB

 After restarting IDEA you should be able to Run `src/PlSql.kt`.

+## Pack JAR

+1. Build with IDEA.
+The files should be placed in `target/classes`
+1. Run `bin/pack` to generate JAR file as `bin/PlSql.jar`

+## Parse PL/SQL Files

+This Repo ships prebuilt PlSql.jar and dependencies (in `lib` folder).
+You are able to call `bin/pps` to parse multiple PL/SQL files.
+It will generate JSON output.